 A bodhisattva is a venerated figure in both Theravada and Mahayana Buddhism.
-However, the primary difference in the 2 main Buddhist schools is that attaining the level of bodhisattva is central to Mahayana belief.
-Whereas, in Theravada Buddhism becoming a full Buddha is the objective.
+The primary difference between these 2 main Buddhist schools is that attaining the level of full enlightenment (Buddha) is central to Theravada beliefs.
+However, the bodhisattva is central to Mahayana Buddhism and obtaining the realm of the Buddha will happen in the distant future under the guidance of the Future Buddha – Maitreya.

 Maitreya is known as the Buddha of the future.
 However, in the present he is still a bodhisattva who is waiting Tusita Buddhist Heaven for his time to come.
 The Maitreya Prophecy explains that he will return to the human realm in the distant future and achieve Buddhahood in a single lifetime.
 In his time the sangha will have forgotten the Dharma teachings of Shakyamuni Buddha and fallen into severe disarray.
 Maitreya bodhisattva will return and then lead all sentient life to enlightenment.

-Therefore, Maitreya is a very important figure in Buddhist belief and he has tremendous responsibility.
+Therefore, Maitreya is a very important figure in Mahayana Buddhism and he has tremendous responsibility.
 Additionally, he is of great significance because he is similar to Siddhartha Gautama before he achieved Buddhahood.
 Siddhartha became the Buddha of the current era.
-However, he was also a bodhisattva before he achieved the ultimate goal.
-Maitreya is the future Buddha and until his time comes he will remain a bodhisattva.
+However, he was lived thousands of bodhisattva lifetimes before he achieved the ultimate goal.

 Incarnations of Maitreya – Chinese Buddhists believe that a monk named Budai or “Happy Buddha” is an incarnation of the Maitreya bodhisattva.
 This incarnation of Maitreya was believed to have existed in China in the early 10th century ACE.
 His name means “cloth sack” in Chinese because he always carried a cloth sack over his shoulder filled with his few possessions.
 Budai is also seen as bringing good fortune and always carried treats for children in his sack.

 Furthermore, Happy Buddha was very fat and this is how he is reflected in Buddha statues.
 He also is sometimes depicted with children climbing on his large body.
 Furthermore, it is thought that if you rub his belly it can bring you luck.